aplyer/gefolki/datasets/readme.txt

 Lantmäterigatan 2, 801 82 Gävle
 www.lantmateriet.se

+• The optical images QB and WV are images over San Francisco.
+They have been provided trough the 2012 IEEE GRSS Data Fusion Contest, to whom we are deeply grateful.
+They include very high spatial resolution from QuickBird and WorldView Sensors.
+They have been processed by extracting a common area, by selecting manually Control Points and by rewarping the QB image over the WV, according to an affine transformation.

 ---------------------------------------------------------------------------------------------------------
-Images provided in DataSets have all been post-processed by Guillaume Brigot and Elise Koeniguer in Onera.
+Images provided in Sweden DataSets have all been post-processed by Guillaume Brigot and Elise Koeniguer in Onera.
 Guillaume Brigot, is a PhD student jointly supervised by Elise Koeniguer in Onera and Marc Simard in JPL.
 His PhD is supported jointly by TOTAL and Onera.